 Vampire Hunter D is a series of Japanese novels written by Hideyuki Kikuchi and illustrated by Yoshitaka Amano since 1983.
+To date, thirty-three novels have been published in the main series, with some novels comprising as many as four volumes.
 To date, twenty-six novels have been published in the main series, with some novels comprising as many as four volumes.
-The series has also spawned anime, audio drama, and manga adaptations, as well as a short story collection, art books, and a supplemental guide book.
+The series has also spawned anime, audio drama, manga, and comic adaptations, as well as a short story collection, art books, and a supplemental guide book.

 Now many years later, in 12,090 A.D., many Vampire Hunters are hired to rid the planet of the few remaining Nobles that still terrorize certain sectors of the Frontier, despite the decline of their society.
 Vampire Hunters are the most specific and feared breed of hunter, and D is arguably the most feared of all.

 Despite his immense beauty, D has an aura that is known to make even the most sturdy of creatures cower.
 D's past and origin is a very vague topic.
 It is heavily implied that he is the son of the Nobility's Sacred Ancestor and a common woman named Mina the Fair.
 The Sacred Ancestor often performed strange cross-breeding rituals with countless women over the years.

 After he impregnated the women, he would have them bear his children, then deem newborns failures, kill them and have the women bear more.
 He believes D to be the only one of these "experiments" that was a success.
 D's exact age is unknown and although he looks very young, he is assumed to be at least hundreds of years old, but many rumors say that he's near 10,000 years of age.